 Under California labor laws, your employer is not required to give you vacation time.
 However, if you do get vacation time, your employer cannot take vacation time away and has to pay for unused vacation time upon termination.
-If your employer fails to reimburse you for vacation time, you may be able to recover compensation by filing a claim or lawsuit.
+If your employer fails to reimburse you for your accrual of vacation time, you may be able to recover compensation by filing a claim or lawsuit.

-Below, our California employment law attorneys discuss the following frequently asked questions about vacation and time-off pay for California employees:
+Below, our California employment law attorneys discuss the following frequently asked questions about vacation and paid time-off pay for California employees: